 Beware of scams implying association with House of Mercy Children’s Home, Lagos, Nigeria (HOM).
-Requests for donations allegedly made on behalf of HOM, to be sent to an individual through a money transfer service such as Western Union or MoneyGram, are fraudulent and should be disregarded.
+Requests for donations allegedly made on behalf of HOM, to be sent to an individual through a money transfer service such as Western Union or MoneyGram, or to a PayPal account are fraudulent and should be disregarded.

 With so much need in the world, scam artists have no trouble finding a worthwhile charity to impersonate, exploiting people’s good will and willingness to help.